Poems

 with no fish in it

-in the pursuit of nothing
+in the pursuit of you

 i have become